TrossenRobotics/interbotix_xslocobots_docs/docs/ros1_packages/perception_pipeline_configuration.rst

 the Object Markers are flickering, and it just happens that the same number number of clusters are found, but the clusters are in different places.
 If working with an arm on a LoCoBot, another fix is to give time (half a second or so) for the arm to settle before capturing the pointcloud data.
-This is because the motion of the arm can cause the Kobuki base to wobble a bit - making the camera move as well.
+This is because the motion of the arm can cause the mobile base to wobble a bit - making the camera move as well.

 Video Tutorials